HomeCompare › Raiser's Edge NXT

 Is Tormano a realistic Raiser's Edge alternative?

-For small and mid-size nonprofits, yes: donations, pledges, recurring giving, grants, volunteers, events, tax receipts, wealth screening, and QuickBooks kept in sync.
-For large institutions running complex major-gift operations across big teams, Raiser's Edge NXT's depth and services model is its home turf.
+For small and mid-size nonprofits, yes: donations, pledges, recurring giving, grants, volunteers, events, tax receipts, public-filings research, and QuickBooks kept in sync.
+For large institutions running complex major-gift operations across big teams, Tormano does not position itself as a replacement.

 What about accounting?